On one class of holonomy groups in pseudo-Riemannian geometry: Projectively equivalent metrics and sectional operators

-Apriori this property does not seem to be obvious at all.
-But in the generic situation this is indeed the case.
-In particular, every operator $R$ defined by \eqref{curv} satisfies the Bianchi identity and, therefore, can be considered as a formal curvature tensor (see Lemma \ref{lem2} below).

 This discussion gives us a very good candidate for the role of a formal curvature tensor in our construction, namely, the operator defined by \eqref{curv} with $p(t)$ being the minimal polynomial of $L$.
-As we shall show below, this operator satisfies all required conditions and this fact almost immediately leads to the proof of Theorem~\ref{main}.
+As we show below, this operator satisfies all the required conditions and this observation plays a crucial role in the proof of Theorem~\ref{main} which is given in the next three sections.

+\section{Step one.
+Reduction to the case of a single real eigenvalue or a~pair of complex conjugate eigenvalues}

+Let $g$ be a non-degenerate bilinear form on $V$ and $L:V\to V$ be a $g$-symmetric operator.
+First of all, we notice that it is sufficient to prove Theorem \ref{main} for two special cases only: \begin{itemize} \item either $L$ has a single real eigenvalue, \item or $L$ has a pair of complex conjugate eigenvalues. \end{itemize}

+The reduction from the general case to one of these is standard.
+If $L$ has several eigenvalues, then $V$ can be decomposed into $L$-invariant subspaces

+where $V_i$ is either a generalised eigensubspace corresponding to a real eigenvalue $\lambda_i$, or a similar subspace corresponding to a pair of complex conjugate eigenvalues $\lambda_i$ and $\bar \lambda_i$.